 Nowadays, it seems like everyone and their brother has a blog.
-It's the perfect way to express yourself or share the knowledge that you have (or think you have, whichever).
+It's the perfect way to express yourself or share the knowledge or point of view that you have.
 Being the graphic designer that I am, I am a very visual person.
 I have been guilty, on more than one occasion, of leaving a blog because I don't find it ascetically pleasing.
 I do this with websites too.
 A company can have a good reputation, sell amazing products, etc., but if I go to their website and it's ill organized or not pleasing to the eye?
 Well, I quickly exit and move on.
 I know that may sound kind of shallow, but come on people.
-There are a million and one little tweaks that can be made - for free - so, I find their really is no excuse!
+There are a million and one little tweaks that can be made - for free - so, I find there really is no excuse!

 With that being said, here are just a few tips to make each of your blog posts a little more appealing to the eye.